shurutech/iOSKickstart/README.md

 ## Contribution Guidelines

-Thank you for your interest in contributing to our iOS Swift Template project!
+Thank you for your interest in contributing to our iOSKickstart project!
 We value the contributions of each developer and encourage you to share your ideas, improvements, and fixes with us.
 To ensure a smooth collaboration process, please follow these guidelines.

 Before you begin:
 - Make sure you have a GitHub account.